FAQs and Guides

 Local and Regional Divisions primarily have competence for infringement actions, with or without invalidity counterclaims.
 The Central Division primarily has competence for invalidity actions, with or without an infringement counterclaim.
 It also has competence for actions for a declaration of non-infringement.

 Any contracting member state may host a Local Division.
-Many will do so and indeed some may be able to host more than one (for example, Germany).
+Many already do so, and indeed some are able to host more than one (for example, Germany hosts multiple Local Divisions).
 The number and locations of these may vary over time.

-Some contracting member states have joined or may join together to host a Regional Division rather than have their own individual Local Divisions.
-These will function in essentially the same way as Local Divisions.
+Some contracting member states have joined together to host a Regional Division rather than have their own individual Local Divisions.
+These function in essentially the same way as Local Divisions.

 The Central Division has three branches, which were originally to be located in Paris; London; and Munich.
-The withdrawal of the UK has meant the branch located in London will have to be relocated or absorbed by the other two locations of Paris and Munich.
+The withdrawal of the UK meant the branch located in London was relocated to Milan.
+The Milan Local Division opened its doors on 01 June 2024.

 The UPC has a Court of Appeal, with a single location in Luxembourg.